 That means your issues should have:

+A sprint goal will help define what issues should be added to the sprint.
 Once an issue moves from the development backlog pipeline to the sprint backlog —meaning it has a Milestone attached, is estimated, and has a shared team understanding—it’s ready to be assigned to your team.
 If you've done a good job organizing your backlog, team members can assign themselves; otherwise, the product owner can do it.

 How much work goes into each sprint?

 There's no perfect answer for the amount of work to include in your first sprint.
 You're probably, almost definitely, going to get it wrong the first time.
 If the number of story points in your first sprint feels about right, then stop worrying and start sprinting.
-After a couple of weeks, you'll have enough historical information to inform your next sprint.
+After a couple of sprints, you'll have enough historical information to inform your next sprint.
 Don't stress about it!

 Because you don’t know what your average sprint velocity is, it’s easy to over-commit in the early stages.
 (Don't worry too much if that happens.
 If necessary, you can always adjust the scope.)
 Likewise, you don’t always know what unforeseen tasks will become necessary during a sprint – and thinking about it too much is a great way to not get any meaningful work done.